SirMorfield/tomtom-n.ext-hackathon-2021/README.md

-# tomtom-n.ext-hackathon-2021
+# Team TimTim: tomtom-n.ext-hackathon-2021

 Merges data from the dutch government into the TomTom map API.

-## Features
+## Implemented Features
 - shows de-iced roads in different colors.
-- shows parking garages and their current parking spot availability
 ### Visualisation
 to see the data goto [localhost](http://localhost) when running